98h398hrpohpoai/root-on-zfs-systemdboot/README.md

 "**blkid**" will provide the UUID for use in the fstab discussed below.

 Once formatting is complete, the bootloader can be installed via "**bootctl install --path=/boot/efi**" in a debian-based distro.
+Run efibootmgr to verify installation.

 To make your zpool bootable you have two options.
 Both require you to mount the new boot partition to /boot/efi on the filesystem you'd like to boot (which may already be done if bootctl was installed via chroot).